gbboboc/design_patterns/Observer/README.md

 * In scenarios such as event systems, where many components need to react to the same event or change in data.

+#### Identification:

+* The pattern can be recognized by subscription methods, that store objects in a list and by calls to the update method issued to objects in that list.

+#### Pros

+* `Open/Closed Principle.` You can introduce new subscriber classes without having to change the publisher’s code (and vice versa if there’s a publisher interface).

+* You can establish relations between objects at runtime.

+#### Cons

+ * Subscribers are notified in random order.